julianchurchill/text-adventure-js/README.md

   - Should return exits for current location when sending an exits changed event
   - Should return items for current location when sending an items changed event
   - Should return available actions when sending an actions changed event
+- Model
+  - Should return description, exits, items and actions for current location